Fattoush

 And of course, we can never forget the iconic duo, fattoush with Mujadara Lentils and Spiced Rice.

-A bowl of fresh fattoush salad with lemon wedges on top next to a bowl of toasted pita bread
+A bowl of fresh fattoush salad with lemon wedges on top next to a bowl of sumac

 Make it for your family and spread joy.